hibahkhan2022-rgb/Embedded-Monitor-for-Thermal-Testing/README.md

 ## Experiment 1 (Mode 0)

 This is what is considered to be high speed, high heat.
-The fan
+The experiment estimates this mode will have the highest thermal velocity due to prioritization of low latency,

 ## Troubleshooting
 Originally, the code ran into some issues.
 Running the governor.py script allowed the temperature to increase from 50ºC to ~54ºC celsius, but would quickly stabilize.
 Initially, the matrix multiplication of the script was increased from (1000,1000) to (4000,4000).
 While it changed the ceiling by ~2º, the fan was turned off after to reach the 70ºC limit using: